rprakashg/hugo-blog/content/posts/post-docker-security-updates-to-slack.md

 ```bash
 /feed list
 ```

-In our slack workspace, we have a channel named "Docker" where we wanted to post all security vulnerabilities related to Docker.

 Once you receive an announcement you should evaluate it and if you are affected by it patch or mitigate the risk, test it and notify everyone.